 - List of courses for which you would like to be considered to teach.
 They can be either courses we already offer or ones we don’t yet offer.
 If we don’t offer it, please include a brief description of the courses you would like us to consider.

 - Brief explanation of your background (education, training, experience) as it pertains to the courses you listed above.

-- Please give us a sense of the minimum contracted pay you are seeking (we pay a predetermined rate per student, so this figure is only to help us assess if we have enough contract work to offer, not for negotiation purposes).
+- Please give us a sense of the minimum pay you are seeking (so we may assess if we have enough work to meet your needs).

 - We may later ask you for recommendations, and you are welcome to include them, but we don’t require them in the initial inquiry.

 - Brief Christian testimony and discussion of how and why you became a Christian and of your current faith experience (i.e., your “Christian walk”).